rfree18/NYUDining/README.md

 # NYUDining
-Provides a simple, basic view of all of NYU's dining options.
-Current version simply displays all locations.
-Future version expected to include open filters, hours, directions, menus, and more.
+NYUDining for iPhone makes finding all of the dining halls on campus simple and easy.
+Never again will you need to did through CampusDish to find dining hours, location, and other details!
+Simply download NYUDining and find everything in a matter of seconds.
+Check back soon for updates!

 **Note** All times are based on the regular academic year schedule.
 Actual dining hours may vary, especially during breaks and holidays.
 Please check nyudining.com for the most up to date information.